chazlarson/Media-Scripts/Plex/README.md

 1. With downloading: 2 hours 30 minutes
 2. Second run with downloaded archive: 1 hours 10 minutes

-That is on a system with a 1G connection up and down, so values are just relative ot each other.
+That is on a system with a 1G connection up and down, so values are just relative to each other.

 The value of the local archive is that if you want to replace some of those images with your own, it provides a simple way to update all the posters in a library to custom posters of your own.
-When teh script runs, it looks at that archive first, only downloading an image if one doesn't exist in the archive.
+When the script runs, it looks at that archive first, only downloading an image if one doesn't exist in the archive.

+In that way it's sort of like PMM's Asset Directory.

 If you're just looking to reset as a one-off, that may not have value.

+If no artwork is found at TMDB for a thing, no action is taken.

 ### Usage
 1. setup as above